SK53/indicia-docs/introduction/site-gallery.rst

 ==========

-It's also possible to use Indicia to build recording sites which are aimed at enthusiasts, perhaps recording across a much wider taxonomic range or even recording any taxon at all.
-An example of this is the `NatureSpot <http://www.naturespot.org.uk>`_ site which allows naturalists in Leicestershire and Rutland to record all their sightings and photographs.
+It's also possible to use Indicia to build recording sites which are aimed at regular recorders, either for those recording within a taxonomic group or for generalist recorders working across groups.
+An example of the latter is the `NatureSpot <http://www.naturespot.org.uk>`_ site which allows naturalists in Leicestershire and Rutland to record all their sightings and photographs.
 This site supports entry of lists of any species at a particular date and time along